bhollis/middleman-ngmin/README.md

 `middleman-ngmin` is an extension for the [Middleman] static site generator that adds [ngmin](https://github.com/btford/ngmin) processing for your JavaScript files to the asset pipeline.
 This will automatically insert the [AngularJS](http://angularjs.org) injector annotations to your declarations so that your code can minify correctly.

+The code for the Sprockets processor and for bundling ngmin was taken from the [ngmin-rails](https://github.com/jasonm/ngmin-rails/issues) project - it was copied rather than having middleman-ngmin depend on ngmin-rails in order not to bring along a dependency on Rails.
+Thanks to Jason Morrison and Brandon Tilley for creating ngmin-rails!

 [![Gem Version](https://badge.fury.io/rb/middleman-ngmin.png)][gem]
 [![Build Status](https://travis-ci.org/middleman/middleman-ngmin.png)][travis]
 [![Dependency Status](https://gemnasium.com/middleman/middleman-ngmin.png?travis)][gemnasium]